dsccommunity/xPSDesiredStateConfiguration/README.md

 * **xProcessSet** allows starting and stopping of a group of windows processes with no arguments.
 * **xServiceSet** allows starting, stopping and change in state or account type for a group of services.
 * **xWindowsFeatureSet** allows installation and uninstallation of a group of Windows features and their subfeatures.
+* **xWindowsOptionalFeature** provides a mechanism to enable or disable optional features on a target node.
 * **xWindowsOptionalFeatureSet** allows installation and uninstallation of a group of optional Windows features.

 ### xArchive